 The artist led three community workshops in 2013 and 2014 which allowed community members of all ages to meet the artist, learn about his practice and approach, and participate in a fun, hands-on exploration around the concepts of form, shape and space.
 In the initial engagement, a central theme emerged that people wanted a place to sit, meet and hang out.
 After developing the preliminary concept, the artist then led the community in learning workshops about planning a sculpture, exploring ideas of positive and negative space and human interaction with the environment.
 Participants created their own model for a folded steel sculpture, and the final design was influenced by these interactions and creations.

-Working with the lead artist, Sean Taal is learning about the design and execution of public art, with a focus on understanding the various aspects of installing a public art piece.
-Sean’s work will document and assist with the installation of the public artwork for the Quarry Park recreation facility.
-It will include the creation of an individual art work that is reflective of Adad Hannah’s work and the Quarry Park site.
-Also as the mentee artist on this project, Sean will create an interactive activity that will take place at the unveiling event for the Quarry Park recreation facility.
+Sean Taal is learning about the design and execution of public art, with a focus on understanding the various aspects of installing a public art piece.
+Sean documented and assisted with the installation of the public artwork for the Quarry Park recreation facility and created an individual art work that is reflective of Adad Hannah’s work and the Quarry Park site.
+Sean also created an interactive activity that took place at the unveiling event for the Quarry Park recreation facility.